 The split-roasting method is a great time-saver.
 A turkey cooks faster in smaller pieces and can be split a few days ahead, which allows for more fridge space.

-Another way to ensure a juicy, flavorful entree is to brine your turkey.
+Another way to ensure a juicy, flavorful entree is to brine turkey.
 Most recipes call for brining the turkey for eight to 12 hours, so make sure to plan ahead.
 Our basic brine recipe is a mixture of water, salt, sugar, thyme, bay leaves, and peppercorns.

+Looking for flavor that will rack up major compliments from your dinner guests?
+Make a glazed turkey.
 A third of the way through roasting, apply a sweet glaze of apple jelly and brandy to your turkey for a full-flavor bird that glistens with goodness.